Skip to content

 Ford Mustang

 It took many years for the Ford Mustang to reach the UK with the steering wheel on the correct side, but it was worth the wait.
-You look over the steering wheel at the football-field-length bonnet in front of you, and feel the whole car shake violently as you rev its massive 5.0-litre V8 engine.
+You look over the gauges at the football-field-length bonnet in front of you, and feel the whole car shake violently as you rev its massive 5.0-litre V8 engine.
 With so many 'cubes' under the 'hood', there's a vast reserve of low-down power if you just want to burble around town with the engine barely above idle.
 Plant your foot, however, and you're rewarded with a NASCAR-like roar from the exhaust and huge plumes of tyre smoke if you're foolish enough to turn off the traction control.

-Search used Ford Mustang cars
+Search used Ford Mustang cars or read our Ford Mustang review

 BMW 5 Series